 AD142 – Advance25 – Feline Medicine

-Apply theory to the patients you’re likely to see in your practice with these new courses.
 Use your new knowledge and skills straight away in your practice.

 Revisit your course materials at any time during your 12 months’ access to refresh your knowledge whenever you have a relevant patient.

-Week 1: Infectious disease
+Session 1: Infectious disease

 Session A: FIP a new age